 The cases of Ireland and Finland are more challenging to deal with in over-time comparisons.
 For two of Finland's regions (FI20 and FI19) there are no issues.
 However, for the other three NUTS 2 regions, the current data can only be compared from 2017 onward, as there was a complete re-drawing.
 While it is possible with respondent post-codes to re-aggregate the 2021 data to the former NUTS 2 map, the post-codes are not available for 2017.
 Thus, we propose that in the case of Finland, the three regions of FI1D, FI1C and FI1B can only be used in temporal analyses from 2017 onward, thus we apply country averages to these regions in the firth three rounds of the published EQI data.
-With respect to Ireland, there was a complete re-drawing of the former two NUTS 2 Irish regions into three (IE04, IE05 and IE06), none of which correspond with previous boundaries.
+With respect to Ireland, there was a complete redrawing of the former two NUTS 2 Irish regions into three (IE04, IE05 and IE06), none of which correspond with previous boundaries.
 In the Irish case, several options are possible for those interested in temporal comparisons.
 One, from the 2021 round onward, the EQI can be re-aggregated to the former two Irish regions via post-codes for full 1-1 comparisons.
-Two, the current three regions can only be compared from 2021 onward.
+Two, the current three regions can be compared with the national averages from years prior to 2021, or three, the Irish regions can only be compared from 2021 onward.
 In the current published EQI data, we elect to do the latter option.